8bitbuddhist/aws-modernization-workshop-base/content/32_Setup_Tools/13_install_helm.md

 sudo mv ./linux-amd64/helm /usr/local/bin
 ```

-This will install `helm` in your **EKS Cluster**.
+This will install `helm` in your **Cloud9** environment.
 To test to make sure the command is installed properly, execute the command:

 ```bash
 helm version